presicion25/Azure-Brute-Force-Incident-Investigation/README.md

 ## Summary

 In this project I work an incident in Azure Sentinel using log data ingested through the log analytics workspace.
 I use the NIST Incident Management Lifecycle, specifically the second step (Detection and Analysis), which has several sub-steps within it.
-Utilizing the investigation screen I demonstrate the entities involded and other incidents related to those entities.
+Utilizing the investigation screen I demonstrate the entities involved and other incidents related to those entities.
 I am then able to close out the incident as a false positive and inject notes for future reference of similar incidents.
 <br />
 <br />